edin-purkovic/tree-creator/README.md

 # Tree Generator

-Little procedural tree generator I put together, including a svg node and curve editors I plan to extract as separate libraries.
+Little procedural tree generator I put together in TypeScript, including a SVG node and curve editors I plan to extract as separate libraries.

 Needs more work.